 Sometime during 2012 the house of Dior renamed it’s already reformulated Miss Dior Cherie perfume line as Miss Dior (which does not have any similarity with the original Miss Dior edition from 1947).
 Both the Dior Cherie and the new Miss Dior are formulated by the famous perfumer François Demachy who is the brain (or shall I say Nose) behind many iconic perfumes.

-Miss Dior did receive some criticism from the fans of the original that it was nothing like it but then I can’t comment on that!
+Miss Dior did receive some criticism from the fans of the original, claiming that it was nothing like the original but then I can’t really comment on that!
 The perfume is said to be created for the “elegant and spirited young woman in love.”
 Like many wonderful things in life, the inspiration behind this fragrance lies in love & romance.
 The fragrance represents freedom and seduction.
 Natlie Portman is the face of this fragrance and to drive this point home you need to have a look at its advertisement.

-“Miss Dior in a chypre floral“.
-If I was a normal person I would have left it here assuming (like the perfume makers do) you know what Chypre is!
-But well I know that most folks don’t know so I am gonna get into some perfume jargon here.
+“Miss Dior is a chypre floral“.
+If I wasn’t a beauty enthusiast I would have left it here assuming (like perhaps the perfume makers do) that you are aware of what Chypre is!
+But bear with me while I get into some perfume vernacular ahead to do justice to this beautiful word.
 Chypre (pronounced as ‘sheep-rah’ ) is believed to be the most beautiful and sophisticated perfume family.
 (Yes, perfumes have families too!
 All fragrances fall into ‘families’, classifying scents into those with shared characteristics and notes.)

-Chypre comes from the French for Cyprus – not the cypress tree.
+Chypre comes from the French for Cyprus – not the cypress tree though.
 Its said that chypre fragrance development dates back to Roman times, and ‘chypre’ as the name for an accord is often mentioned in 18th Century texts related to perfume making.
 (Accord: a perfume accord is a balanced blend of notes which lose their individual identity to create a completely new, unified odor impression.)
 This family is believed to have been named after the island birthplace of Aphrodite, the goddess of love.
-A lot of the aromatic plants which feature in chypre scents flourish on that island (obviously, Aphrodite was born there!).
+A lot of the aromatic plants which feature in chypre scents flourish on that island (obviously, Aphrodite was born there after all!).

 In Miss Dior elements of flowers, fruits and woodiness are played up, like many other chypre fragrances.
 Its warm, rich & spicy.
 It opens with very high citrus intensity, almost overwhelming but then it gradually mellows to a slightly less intense rosy jasmine heart and eventually settles down to a sweet – earthy patchouli aroma which lasts for the longest time.
 With this one, little goes a long way!
 (Seriously, if you go over board you will give yourself and folks around a headache.)